csrs/flosscoach/README.md

 FLOSSCoach portal has individual project pages, foruns and messages where you can exchange relevant information about OSS with newcomers so they can start contributing

-If you want to use [FLOSScoach](www.flosscoach.com) create an account and check the projects available.
-You may also want to add a project to our portfolio.
-Contact us for help!

 ## Technologies used to build
 FLOSScoach is build using: